 'While I am convalescing at home, nothing feels comfortable.
 Not my pajamas.
 Not my bed.
 Not the couch.' (p.
 121)

-Still despite it all she retains Robyn keen sense of humour.
+Still, despite it all, Robyn retains her keen sense of humour.
 'My remaining time in hospital is spent under the spell of morphine.
 Or as I like to call it, "More Please".' (p.
 121)

 Quotes that will stay with me...